 Fees: The fee for individual, couple, and family therapy services is \$15.00 per session.
 Usually the fee for group participation is a one-time payment of \$15.00 per person which covers the entire group experience.
 Psychological assessments are performed for \$50.00.
 Neuropsychological assessments and extensive developmental assessments are \$400.
 Please discuss fees with your therapist.
-Please pay in full the agreed amount

-rding Clinic fees.

-on.

-extensive developmental evaluation.

-pem with your therapist.

-ormation, understand and agree.

-inic must complete this form.
-For those

-ng services on their own behalf, a guard

-on who completed the form does not

-ent may be interrupted.

-Date:
+Please pay in full the agreed amount to the downstairs receptionist on the day of the e service.
+We do not bill insurance or accept insurance payments.
+Please check the box below to indicate y our agreement regarding Clinic fees.
+I agree to pay for services at \$15.00 per s ession.
+I agree to pay a one-time fee of \$15.00 fo or group participation.
+I agree to pay \$50.00 for a psychological a assessment.
+I agree to pay \$400.00 for a neuropsychol logical evaluation or extensive developmental evaluation.
+I agree to sign a modified fee agreement with my therapist.
+If you have any questions about anything in this consen t form, please discuss them with your therapist.
+By checking this box, you indicate that yo ou have read this information, understand and agree.
+Every person 18 years of age and older, receiving ng services at the Clinic must complete this form.
+For those 17 and younger, or for those who are legally inc capable of authorizing services on their own behalf, a guard ian must complete it in their behalf.
+If it is later learned that a person who completed the form does not have the legal right to consent on behalf of the child/ward, treatment may be interrupted.
+Client name (Print): Date: Client signature: Therapist signature: